-Why won't voters trust the voting machines like we do?
+Why don't voters trust the voting machines as much as we do?

 As a Wisconsin elections official, you have probably wondered: Why do the same people who happily rely on computers at their banks, their jobs, and their grocery store check-out get suspicious when it comes to voting machine?